ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/02-salmon_mm.md

     Open in excel (or excel like application), and review.

-    The table that this script creates ("summary_star_alignments.txt") can be pulled to your laptop via 'scp', or WinSCP, etc., and imported into a spreadsheet.
+    The table that this script creates ("summary_salmon_alignments.txt") can be pulled to your laptop via 'scp', or WinSCP, etc., and imported into a spreadsheet.
 Are all samples behaving similarly?
 Discuss ...